caifti/SOSC-2018/docs/orchent.md

 [![PaaS](img/PaaS-IaaS.png)](https://dodas-ts.github.io/SOSC-2018/img/PaaS-IaaS.png)

-Infrastructure as a service (IaaS)  is a cloud computing offering in which a vendor provides users access to computing resources such as servers, storage and networking.
+Infrastructure as a service (IaaS)  is __a cloud computing offering in which a vendor provides users access to computing resources such as servers__, storage and networking.
 Organizations use their own platforms and applications within a service provider’s infrastructure.

 Key features: